jbrucker/jbcrypt-demo/README.md

         System.out.println("no match");
 ```

 BCrypt is a one-way hash.
-There's no known way to decrypt the result and recover the original password (except maybe, the NSA).
-The encryption uses a randomly chosen "salt" as part of the algorithm to prevent a pre-computed dictionary attack on encrypted passwords.
+There's no known way to decrypt the result and recover the original password.
+Encryption uses a randomly chosen "salt" as part of the algorithm to prevent a pre-computed dictionary attack on encrypted passwords.
 It also has a user-selectable number of rounds to make brute force attacks more computationally intensive.
 (The values are stored as the `$2a$10$` part of the hashed password.)

-In recent years, there have been some success attacks on the JVM and heap.
-Since Strings are stored on the heap, there's a small chance that a hacker (if they could hack into your JVM) could recover the String containing a user's unencypted password, because Strings are immutable (no way to clear the value).
-Can't do much about this because JBCrypt's methods require String for password.
-It seems pretty hard, though, since the String's memory will be recycled and reused, and the hacker's app needs simultaneous access to your app's memory.
+A possible (but hard to exploit) weakness is that the user's password and encrypted password are stored in memory as Strings.
+Strings are immutable, so we can't programmatically erase their contents.
+If a hacker has access to your JVM's heap space or computer's real memory, he could conceivably (and with luck) recover the text from the Strings.

 ### Benefit For Your Application